earthly/earthly/docs/guides/importing.md

 `<earthfile-ref>+<target>`

-Target references distinguish themselves from command references (see below) by having a name in all-lower-case, kebab-case (e.g. `+my-target`).
+Target references distinguish themselves from function references (see below) by having a name in all-lower-case, kebab-case (e.g. `+my-target`).

 Here are some examples: